osohq/oso-node/CONTRIBUTING.md

 _These steps are only relevant to Oso employees when preparing and publishing a new SDK release._

 1. Create a new branch off of `main`.
 Push the branch to remote.
-2. Run `yarn version --no-private`.
+2. Run `yarn lerna version --no-private`.
 This pushes versioning commits and release package to remote.
 3. Create a PR towards the `main` branch.
 4. After the PR is merged, publish the release using the [publish workflow](https://github.com/osohq/oso-node/actions/workflows/publish.yml).